...

 The impact of parentification is prominent on Gen Z as they face anxiety, depression and have trouble in setting boundaries.
 These signs are manifested in the form of taking excessive responsibility, emotional maturity bordering on self-sacrificing, and relationship challenges.
 The emotional exhaustion seeped in by parentification spills over into our adult selves, thus impacting our personal and professional lives.

-In children, signs to look for parentification can be aggressive behavior, unhealthy coping mechanisms, and even headaches or stomach aches.
+In children, parentification can have different physical and mental health impact such as aggressive behavior, unhealthy coping mechanisms, and even headaches or stomach aches.

 Techniques for Overcoming Parentification: Gen Z Edition